paanSinghCoder/OutFrontJS/README.md

 Intercepts all your console.log, console.warn, console.error and errors and logs them into a popup on screen itself(DOM).
 This can be useful in scenarios where you don't have access to Chrome, Firefox, Edge etc. inspect panels.

 Example scenario to use OutFront JS:
-* You want to debug your webapp in a mobile browser where access to console is not present.
+* You want to debug your webapp in a mobile browser or Webview where access to console is not present.
 Example: Chinese mobile browsers.
 * You want your tester to see console.logs straight on the screen.

 OutFront JS intercepts following console methods currently: